 Finding Extra Work

 Every little bit of extra income can help.
 A part-time job could get you closer to your goal more quickly.
 If fitting in an extra 15 or 20 scheduled hours a week isn’t feasible, try finding a side hustle where you can make your own hours.
-You can walk dogs, become a rideshare driver, or even recharge electric scooters—all through an app.
+You can hire a dog walker, become a rideshare driver, or even recharge electric scooters — all through an app.

 Refinancing Your Student Loans

 Refinancing your student loans may offer yet another step closer to your goal.
-Student loan refinancing is when you’re given a new loan (which is used to pay off your original loans) at a new interest rate and/or a new term.
+Student loan refinancing is when you borrow a new loan (which is used to pay off your original loans) at a new interest rate and/or a new term.

 One potential benefit of refinancing is the possibility of securing a lower interest rate.
 If you have a combination of private and federal loans, it’s possible to roll them into a single refinanced loan, which means only dealing with one monthly payment instead of multiple payments to multiple lenders (and possibly shortening your repayment term).
 This is what is known as loan consolidation.